To visit other articles in this series:

 Intelligent, seasoned voices—like those of Los Angeles NORML director Bruce Margolin and veteran canna-comic Ngaio Bealum—were hard-core pro-64 and screaming it from their social media.
 I thought about it carefully, searched my soul, and drank their Kool-Aid.
 I had joined the pro-64 bandwagon.

 I don’t regret supporting Prop 64 in California—and I’m happy it passed.
 However, I can still empathize with small family farmers in places like Oregon and the Emerald Triangle of California.
 These independent businesspeople, who are often very good at cultivating or processing the kind herb, are sometimes not so good at running a business.
 And the paperwork that comes with going legit in states like California is detailed, tricky, and expensive to develop.
-Props to those who get their shit together enough to pull it off.
+Props to those who get their shit together enough to pull it off themselves (or hire someone like me to help).

 The complex regulations being introduced at the municipal, county, and state levels in states like California and Colorado are making even old school attorneys and the most experienced consultants confused.

-It will be interesting to see how things pan out in the “greenrush,” the emerging cannabis industry in the coming years.
+It will be interesting to see how things pan out in the “greenrush” in the coming years.
 Yes, states like California, Oregon, and Colorado will lead the way in this cultural and economic revolution.
 But don’t forget about states like Nevada, Massachusetts, and Maine—all of which legalized adult use cannabis last year in the November elections.

 Gooey Rabinski is a technical writer, photographer, and compliance documentation specialist for cannabis businesses who has contributed feature articles to magazines and media outlets such as High Times, CannaBiz Journal, MERRY JANE, Emerald Magazine, Grow Magazine, Herb.co, The Kind, Skunk, Cannabis Culture, Whaxy, Heads, Weed World, Green Flower Media, Cannabis Health Journal, Green Thumb, and Treating Yourself.